 - Complete Format: Name | Organization | Date | Expiration (if any) | ID (optional)

-- Acronyms Explained: Full name provided before acronym at least once
+- Acronyms Explained: Full name provided before the acronym at least once

 - Chronological Order: Most recent certification listed first